Living With Migraines

 Anyone who has googled, “How to stop migraines from happening” has probably read that exercise is good for migraine prevention.

 It makes sense: Research shows that exercise is a great way to reduce stress hormones and stimulate endorphin production.
-Unfortunately, it can also be migraine triggers—meaning the same movement meant to make you feel better can actually induce head pain.
+Unfortunately, it can also be a migraine trigger—meaning the same movement meant to make you feel better can actually induce head pain.

 The idea of doing anything that potentially increases the risk of headaches is unnerving for migraine sufferers, to say the least.
 But throwing in the towel on fitness all together isn’t the solution.
 Heart-pumping physical activity is essential for good health, and the American Heart Association recommends 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week (or a combination of the two).

-To help you better understand the relationship between migraines and exercise, and how to avoid exercise-related headaches without compromising your well-being, we talked to Dr. Philip Bain, Cove advisor and migraine expert, to answer some of your most pressing questions.
+To help you better understand the relationship between migraines and exercise, and how to avoid headaches after workouts without compromising your well-being, we talked to Dr. Philip Bain, Cove advisor and migraine expert, to answer some of your most pressing questions.

 Unfortunately, yes.
 While there’s a lot of research suggesting a fitness routine can help mitigate migraines (one study even found that regular exercise is just as effective in reducing the rate of migraines as medication!), some people do get headaches during or after strenuous exercise.
 According to Dr. Bain, some of the most common triggers include high-intensity activities such as rowing, running, playing tennis, swimming, and weight-lifting.